ANSI-Christ/C-try-catch/README.md

  - nested calls
  - finally is optional
  - automatic throwing up if it is impossible to find catch at its level
- - second experemental branch with less memory consumption and stack hacking

 Look for usage examples in main.c